thruston/python-tabulate/README.md

 If the table already has some data, then the single column will be appended as new rows at the bottom of the existing column `a`.

+To get more general new rows try `gen` with a pattern like `AB2`, which will produce:

+    A  A
+    A  B
+    B  A
+    B  B

+or `gen PQR2`

+    P  P
+    P  Q
+    P  R
+    Q  P
+    Q  Q
+    Q  R
+    R  P
+    R  Q
+    R  R

+The argument should be a string of letters followed by a single digit.
+The digit controls the number of columns created, and all the required combinations of letters in the string will be used to generate rows.

 ### shuffle - rearrange the rows with a Fisher-Yates shuffle.